 Dentures come in either full or partial sets.
 A full set replaces all of the teeth in the upper or lower jaw, while a partial set only replaces a few missing teeth.
 Partial dentures hold the false teeth in a removable plastic or metal frame.
 It is formed to fit comfortably around the teeth it will be beside, and may partially cover some gum tissue or the roof of the mouth.
 It can also have hooks to help hold the dentures in place.
 Cons to wearing dentures are that these hooks may be noticeable when smiling.
 Also, the dentures need to be removed every night to be cleaned, requiring slightly more work than a bridge or implant.
 Some dentures need to be held in with adhesives, and these may come loose over the course of the day or while eating tough foods.

-If you are missing teeth and would like to find out what options could work for you to restore your smile, give Family Dental Care a contact call at 613-736-5000.
+If you are missing teeth and would like to find out what options could work for you to restore your smile, contact Family Dental Care or give us a call at 613-736-5000.
 Your happiness and confidence matter to us!